 People may go to the same places but your individual experience will always be unique.
 And you’ll have your own way of telling your story.

-Travelling is not a new or unusual interest.
+Traveling is not a new or unusual interest.
 Who wouldn’t like to travel?
-Back then, I was quite apathetic to travelling and driving out far from my hometown.
+Back then, I was quite apathetic to traveling and driving out far from my hometown.
 I had thought my hometown, as well as the more accessible towns within the region, is wonderful in itself—which it actually is—that I don’t need to go too far anymore.
 I’d thought it’s just as wonderful as any other place in the world.
 But I’ve proven myself wrong on the comparison.
 As I traveled, I learned that every place has a unique face.
 A face worth capturing in a portrait.
 Fresh air of feeling worth breathing.
 A distinct culture worth embracing.

 As a (quite) young person who’s just beginning to earn and yet to start a real career, my first independent travel was a great first time.
 With an undemanding backpack, I went to Baguio City, Ph in the typhoon-frenzied month of November in 2013.
 I’ve been to Baguio before but I was very young and with my family.
 I had no idea which places we went to, and I didn’t care much.
 It was mostly my father who made the picks.
 Now, going back to Baguio on my own felt like a first time again—a redeemed first time.
 I went to every park and roamed the city streets with fresh, mature eyes.
 I took time in every spot.
 Didn’t hurry.
 Didn’t quite mind the hours.